DELTA37/TimeSeries/README.md

 # HOW TO PLOT DATA FROM MOEX

 We provide communication with http://www.moex.com with the help of open-api.
-To plot graph of the security you want, you need to install [requirements.txt](https://github.com/Kakoedlinnoeslovo/TimeSeries/blob/master/requirements.txt), to do this:
+To plot graph of the security you want, you need firstly install [requirements.txt](requirements.txt), to do this:
 ```
 virtualenv -p python3 envname
 pip install --upgrade virtualenv
 pip install -r requirements.txt
 ```
-Some example:
+And then you if you make this command:
 ```
 (timenv) MacBook-Air-Roman:TimeSeries romandegtyarev$ python plotter.py ABRD
 ```
-will plot something like that:
+you'll see something like that:
 ![Example](/examples/PRICES_ABRD.png?raw=true "Title")

 The list of all securities you can find [this](https://iss.moex.com/iss/securities/)